lukeryannetnz/manager-readme/README.md

 I try to be vulnerable, as I've discovered that it's a superpower in service of overcoming fear and building connection.
 This means I talk about things like failure, mental health, and being uncomfortable.

 I value constructive feedback, even if it's raw.
 If you think I could improve, please tell me!
 I will give you performance feedback in a continuous manner.

+I appreciate detail and work by diving deep, then drawing back for perspective.
+I've been told that curiosity is my superpower I tend to ask lots of questions and seek to understand how things work one layer deeper than what might feel necessary.

 ## Communicating with me

 I schedule reading email, generally in the morning and the afternoon.
 If you want me urgently, a DM on slack is better.